Find Affordable College Courses

 Parkville, MO

 You’ll be in good company if you decide to attend Park University.
 It ranked #2 on our 2023 Best Sociology Bachelor’s Degree Schools in Missouri list.
-Located in the suburb of Parkville, Park University is a private not-for-profit school with a medium-sized student population.
+Located in the large suburb of Parkville, Park University is a private not-for-profit school with a medium-sized student population.

-You’ll be in good company if you decide to attend University of Missouri - Columbia.
-It ranked #3 on our 2023 Best Sociology Bachelor’s Degree Schools in Missouri list.
-Located in the midsize city of Columbia, Mizzou is a public school with a fairly large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Missouri - Columbia.
+The school came in at #3 on this year’s Best Sociology Bachelor’s Degree Schools in Missouri list.
+Located in the city of Columbia, Mizzou is a public school with a fairly large student population.

 The average amount in student loans that sociology majors at Mizzou take out while working on their Bachelor's Degree is $22,217.
 This translates to an average monthly loan payment of $338, based on a 10-year repayment plan.